 Cost Principles.
-Costs must be allowable, allocable, and reasonable in accordance with the applicable Federal cost principles referenced in 10 CFR Part 600 and 2 CFR 215.
-The Cost Principles for commercial organizations are located in FAR 31.2.
+Costs must be allowable in accordance with the applicable Federal cost principles referenced in 10 CFR Part 600.
+The cost principles for commercial organization are in FAR Part 31.

 Pre-award Costs.
-Recipients may charge to an award resulting from this FOA pre-award costs that were incurred within the ninety (90) calendar day period immediately preceding the effective date of the award, if the costs are allowable in accordance with the applicable Federal cost principles referenced in 10 CFR Part 600 and 2 CFR 215.
-Recipients must obtain the prior approval of the awarding agency / contracting officer for any pre-award costs that are for periods greater than this 90 day calendar period.
+Recipients may charge to an award resulting from this FOA pre-award costs that were incurred within the ninety (90) calendar-day period immediately preceding the effective date of the award, if the costs are allowable in accordance with the applicable Federal cost principles referenced in 10 CFR Part 600.
+Recipients must obtain the prior approval of the contracting officer for any pre-award costs that are for periods greater than this 90-day calendar period.